drotsolutions/customs-cli/README.md

 ## Usage

-The main purpose of this program is to take data from a local Excel file, upload it to the customs service that will generate customs codes, and write the generated customs codes to a local file.
+The main purpose of this program is to take data from a local Excel file, upload it to the customs service that will generate commodity codes, and write the generated codes to a local file.

 The command expects the Excel file to have specific columns.
 Please check `examples/sample.xlsx` file for details.
-The output file will have the same content as the input file, except it will contain additional columns with the generated customs codes.
+The output file will have the same content as the input file, except it will contain additional columns with the generated commodity codes.

 Usage example:
 ```